LBHackney-IT/comino-printing/README.md

 - `cd` into `Lambda` folder.

 - Run the `build.sh` file locally on your machine to make sure the project can build on your local machine.
+If using PowerShell on Windows, you can also run `build.cmd`.

 - Run docker on your machine.
 Instructions to install docker can be found [here](https://docs.docker.com/get-docker/).